roy-ganz/toql/book/src/4-derive/9-merges.md

 # Merges

-A struct can contain a Vec of other structs.
-Because this can't be loaded done directly in SQL, Toql will execute multiple queries and merge the results.
+A struct can contain a `Vec` of other structs.
+Because this can't be loaded directly in SQL, Toql will execute multiple queries and merge the results.

 ```rust
 #[derive(Toql)]